bearski/tt-ladder/README.md

 tt-ladder
 =========

-A table tennis ladder web app.
+A web app ladder for table tennis or other sports.
 Forked from [code written by Cenk Gazen and Pui Anusa](http://www.anuzen.net/pub/hg/hgwebdir.cgi/ladder/stable).

 ### Installation